Getting Started with Cortex Agent Evaluations

 Messages,Conversation History,Output,Model Name,Token Count, and more.

 Returning to the left side is how we can examine the metrics.
-By expanding Tool Selection Accuracy, we can see that the expected tools were the following:
+By expanding the custom metric Tool Selection results, we can see in the Weaknesses section that the query_performance_metrics tool call was missing in the agent trace.

 Improving the Agent